georgosgeorgos/DLRC_2018/README.md

 ### Classification of Outdoor 3D Lidar Data Based on Unsupervised Gaussian Mixture Models

 #### Key Points
-- unsupervised learning (no data labelling at any point needed)
+- two-layer classification model (requires labelling by expert in the second stage)
-- two-layer classification model
+- first stage is clustering the 3d point cloud points (after featurization) using GMM
--
+- second stage human expert assigns each point to a smaller number of classes (supervised)

 #### Notes